slab/quill/README.md

     `grunt test:remote` - run tests on supported platforms on Sauce Labs `grunt test:exhaust` - run exhaustive test suite (used to create unit tests) on PhantomJS

+You can use mocha's grep feature to run specific tests ex.

+    grunt test:local --grep=cursor

 ### Webdriver Testing

 For webdriver unit tests, run: